Cognitive Behavioral Therapy is...

 Unlike a lot of talk therapy, cognitive behavioral therapy is a problem-solving therapy aimed at helping the client achieve his/her goals.
 The goals can be anything from getting a job to finding a romantic partner to reducing feelings of anxiety or depression.
 Once the goal is met, the therapist and client collaboratively decide whether there is anything remaining to work on, or to end treatment.

 The most widely researched therapy that exists, over 500 studies have demonstrated the effectiveness of CBT for numerous psychological and medical problems.
 It is one of the few therapies that is scientifically proven to be effective.
 For more information on the kinds of problems CBT can be used to treat, explore this site using the navigation bar at the top.
+Follow this link to a chart comparing the effectiveness of CBT to other treatments.

 Making big changes can be difficult.
 Cognitive behavioral therapists take this very seriously, and are dedicated to helping the client along this process at the client's pace, offering CBT tools in an environment of warmth and caring.
 With the foundation of a supportive relationship, clients feel more comfortable stepping outside of their comfort zone to achieve their goals.